Contributed by: Doug Webb

 What does that mean for your home?

 If you see winged termites or other evidence of termites inside or near your house, you probably have a termite colony nearby.
-That means it's time to call your Terminix® specialist for a termite inspection and treatment.
+That means it's time to call your Terminix® specialist for a termite inspection.